MSzturc/shrinkwrap-deltaspike/Readme.md

 Technical Notes
 ---------------------

-For the creation of the project I used the following tools & plugins:
+To create this project we used the following tools & plugins:

 - Java JDK 1.8.0_25-b18 x64
 - Maven 3.1.1